bgord/knowledge/README.md

 - RegExp to match a string ending with a word
 - RegExp range negation
 - RegExp ranges
+- What's a service worker?
+- The simplest service worker example

 ### [nginx](nginx.md)
 - How to serve an index.html file on given port?